Many thanks to all

 Emmett’s in the Sixties

-We never forget our partners in rough times, so if you like playing bingo offline and online check these bingo sites.
+We never forget our partners in rough times, so if you like playing casino offline and online check these real money casinos - play online slots to win real cash.

 “ Having been very much involved with the football side of Robert Emmett’s throughout the sixties, I have been asked to jog my memory and put together some thoughts and recollections on that period.
 Unfortunately, with the passage of time, names, faces and incidents tend to dim and recede into vague recollections.
 In attempting to mention individuals who graced with pride the blue… …and gold of the Emmett’s, I am very well aware that there will inevitably be glaring and unforgivable omissions and I apologise profusely for this.
 As so many excellent players wore the jersey over this period I fully realise that this article will be hopelessly inadequate.
 But here goes….